 Fenders are your boat’s bodyguards.
 They take the heat by being knocked around at the dock, squashed during raft-ups, and left behind when they loosen from cleats and float away.
 They’re the unsung heroes that protect your vessel’s gelcoat from bumps and bruises.
 Though it’s tempting to carry a variety of fenders, onboard storage space can be limited, so it’s best to fine-tune your selection.

 It’s important to know a fender’s quality, shape, and what size you need for your specific boat.
 Cylindrical, round, and flat fenders each have different functions.
 Specialized fenders protect areas of your transom, such as on the back of a swim step.
 Though fenders and bumpers are often used interchangeably, they’re different products; a bumper permanently mounts to your dock.

 In addition to carrying fenders onboard, you may need to install them on parts of your permanent slip or floating dock to avoid docking damage.
-Our shopping guide helps you navigate the type and function of fenders you’ll need for your boat and dock.

 The right fender for your needs depends on one important question: how big is your boat?
 The size of your boat determines the length and diameter of the fender you’ll need.
 It also determines the number of fenders you’ll need to have onboard.
 Knowing these parameters prevents you from buying a size too small or too large, as well as from buying too many or too few fenders.